philjackson/twerp/README.md

 Then compiled with coffee and run with the bundled twerp binary will
 produce:

+    $ twerp blah.js
     blah.js: Numbers - testOne: 2 / 2 passed ( 0 failed )

+You can also run coffee scripts directly (assuming you have coffee-script installed).

 ## Writing tests